villerauta03/cybersec_bookingsys/Booking system - Phase 4/testingReport.md

 9. The client, your company, requires that the system complies with GDPR regulations.
 10. The system provider has stated that the software is developed following the Privacy by Design (PbD) principle.

-## The Authorization Table of the Application (for reference from Booking System Project Phase 3)
+## The Authorization Table of the Application (updated from Phase 3)
 | **Page / Feature** | **Guest** | **Reserver** | **Administrator** |
 |:----|:----:|:----:|:----:|
 | `/` (index)                |✅| ✅ | ✅ |